-1. Provisions must be made for power, telephone, solid waste transfer sites, water and sewer right-of-ways.
-Generally, the 60 foot right-of-way will be adequate, but with larger tracts it is often necessary to traverse into other areas.
-Therefore, an easement for utilities on some tracts may be required.
+1. Provisions must be made for power, telephone, solid waste transfer sites, water and sewer rights-of-way.
 Easements for electric, telephone, water, gas and similar utilities shall be sufficient width to assure future maintenance.
-Subdivider shall submit a letter of approval from utility companies in regards to right-of-ways.
+Subdivider shall submit a letter of approval from utility companies in regards to rights-of-way.